Stonegate (York): History

-The street was known as "Stonegate" by 1119, probably named for stone paving, which would have been unique in the city at the time, although an alternative theory links the name to the stone hauled up to the Minster.
+The street was known as "Stonegate" by 1119.
+(The stone pavement that exists today appears in photographs from the 1970s, and earlier photos dating back to the 1880s show the street having cobblestones.)
+Sir Francis Drake writes in his 1736 book Eboracum that the street name was, "...given as is said from the vast quantity of stone lead through this street for the building of the cathedral."

 Glass painters and goldsmiths became prominent along the road, while from the 1500s, it became known for printers and bookshops.
 In 1762, John Todd set up a well-known library and bookshop on the street.

 Because of the location of the street, it has historically been used for civic processions, from the York Guildhall to the Minster.
 It was also the site where three of the historic York Mystery Plays were performed.
 In 1570, Guy Fawkes was born at a house on the street.

 Nikolaus Pevsner described the street as "perhaps the most attractive [street in the city], and one of the busiest.
 Narrow, quite long, and with a variety of good things".
 Due to its popularity with tourists, the street was pedestrianised in 1974.
 It was repaved in York stone in 2020.